adiredri/Deep-Learning-Project/README.md

 This repository presents a journey through three progressive milestones of the *"Basics of Deep Learning"* course.
 Each milestone explores different modeling approaches, frameworks, and levels of abstraction - from scratch implementations with NumPy to full-scale CNNs in PyTorch.
 The final milestone dives into a fine-grained visual classification task using the Stanford Cars dataset.

-Each milestone has its own dedicated folder and `README.md` that includes full documentation, architectures, training processes, evaluation results, and conclusions.
+Each milestone has its own dedicated folder and `README.md` that includes full documentation, architectures, training processes, evaluation results, and conclusion

 ---